-Schedule Change Period (Add/Drop Period)
+Schedule Change Period (Section Swap Period)

-A student may make a schedule change during the schedule change (Add/Drop) period.
-The Add/Drop period varies according to the length of the term (see below).
-It is the responsibility of the student to submit completed Add/Drop form.
-Failure to attend courses does not constitute proper procedure for dropping or withdrawing from courses.
-After the schedule change period, a student must withdraw from the courses by submitting a completed withdrawal form.
-NOTE: Also, if the student fails to pay for courses, he/she may be removed (deregistered) from the courses at the College's discretion.
+A student may make a schedule change during the schedule change (Section Swap) period.
+The Section Swap period varies according to the length of the term (see below).
+It is the responsibility of the student to submit completed Add/ Drop/Withdrawl form.
+If a student fails to attend class the first day of class they will be dropped from the course.
+After the Section Swap period, a student must withdraw from the courses by submitting an email to their instructors using their my.tcl.edu email account.
+NOTE: If the student fails to pay for courses, he/she may be removed (deregistered) from the courses at the College's discretion.